Yashavanth-CP/tftp/README.md

 # tftp
-In this project we impplement the tftp server and client using c++ language.
+In this project we implement the tftp server and client using c++ language.